top of page

 Want High User Adoption?
 Avoid these 2 Pitfalls

 A lot is at stake when implementing new technology or process improvement.
 You wouldn’t be going through the expense or disruption to your business if you didn’t know it was needed to be competitive.
-After the project is complete, nothing is more frustrating than to see your people not using the new technology or process and going back to how they previously did their jobs.
+After the project is complete, nothing is more frustrating than seeing your people not using the new technology or process and returning to how they previously did their jobs.

 How do you prevent poor user adoption?
 Here are two pitfalls to avoid.